 Care for the Meat and Pelt

 NOTE: You must attach a carcass tag to you harvest per instructions on tag.
 Tags must be signed, dated and detached from the license immediately upon harvest.
-For more details, please see page 15 of the Colorado Big Game brochure.
 All edible bear meat MUST be prepared for human consumption.